SilverLinings89/Waveguide/Progress.md

 - GMRES: 6 Steps.
 Convergence.
 - PCONLY (Richardson): 8 Steps.
 Convergence.
 - TFQMR: 6 Steps.
 Convergence. -> 8 applications of pc.
+- CG: 12 Steps.
+Convergence but slower than Richardson.

+# Wednesday, 9th of February

+I implemented an override interface for the parameters, which makes it easier to script comparative runs.
+I also improved some details in the implementation.